 - The coexistence between digital and non-digital formats is greater indoors than outdoors.

 - 70% of users prefer digital advertising at the point of sale.

 - 66% of respondents have ever interacted with digital support.
 The most commonly used methods for this are QR/BIDI codes and social media.

 - In establishments that use dynamic displays, what is most valued is to have an interactive catalog, followed by the possibility to buy through a touch screen.

 What to Keep in Mind to Succeed with Digital Signage

-Finally, I want to give you these key tips for carrying out a successful outdoor digital advertising campaign:
+Finally, here are some key tips for carrying out a successful outdoor digital advertising campaign.

 - First of all, reflect on your goals.
 As with any marketing campaign, the success of digital signage depends to a large extent on proper planning.
 What do you want to achieve with your campaign?
 What's the audience you need to reach?
 How does external digital advertising fit into the rest of your strategy?

 - Choose the right hardware and software.
 The main factor to consider for a good choice is location.
 When it comes to hardware, you'll need a content player and a digital display.

 - For outdoor digital signage campaigns, you will need to take into account several environmental factors.
 First, you need to know if the screen will receive direct sunlight, as you need the content to be visible at all times.
 You should also consider the weather, as depending on it will require different types of protection for the screens.
 And finally, you must also protect them from possible vandalism.